lmanion21/Hack-the-Tower/README.md

     3. `make -j4`
     4. `sudo make install`
     6. `sudo ldconfig`
-5. Now we will set up the yatebts web server. \n
+5. Now we will set up the yatebts web server.
-`cd /var/www/html/`
+    1. `cd /var/www/html/`
-6. `sudo ln -s /usr/local/share/yate/nib_web nib`
+    2. `sudo ln -s /usr/local/share/yate/nib_web nib`
-7. `sudo chmod -R a+w /usr/local/etc/yate`
+    3. `sudo chmod -R a+w /usr/local/etc/yate`
-8. See if your server is up and running by navigating to `http://ip-of-your-rpi/nib` on your web browser.
+6. See if your server is up and running by navigating to `http://ip-of-your-rpi/nib` on your web browser.
-9. Start your base station \n
+7. Start your base station
-`sudo yate -s`
+    1. `sudo yate -s`

 ## References
 This project is based on work from the Army Cyber Institute and